 The banks and the card networks have enjoyed a prolonged period of fat payments margins.
 With the large-scale payments consolidation, banks are starting to make their own strategic moves towards payments technology, such as Bank of America’s recent decision to end its strategic joint venture with First Data/Fiserv.

 For years, banks worried they were going to lose their payment systems.
 Now, they are realizing they are going to keep them (at least authorization, clear and settle), but no one wants to pay for them.

 We are starting to see banks adopt basic modern technologies, such as open APIs, to replace legacy host-to-host connections.
 However, the majority of banks in the U.S. and abroad still require a range of file types and prolonged testing periods for basic account integration.

-For payments, the future is bright
+For payments, the future is bright with payments technology

 All growing core software companies should

 consider payments as part of their growth strategy, and all payments companies

 should consider building or merging with workflow software.
 There has never

 been a more exciting time to be a software provider innovating with payments.